 The higher you bounce, the more energy your body will use (and the more calories you will burn).
 Tuck your knees under your trunk for a more intensified core workout, that will also build stability and strength.

 These trampoline exercises for adults can aid in weight loss, build endurance and prevent lifestyle related disease, such as diabetes or obesity.
 As with all outdoor activities, it’s important to remember a few handy pointers:

 We hope you find these trampoline exercises for weight loss and fitness practical and useful!
-View the Vuly trampoline range that's perfect for exercising today.
+View our trampoline models that are perfect for exercising today.